PLSysSec/swivel/README.md

 # SpectreSandboxing

-This is the top level repo for the paper "" presented at USENIX 2021

 This is the top level repo for the paper [Swivel: Hardening WebAssembly against Spectre](https://www.usenix.org/conference/usenixsecurity21/presentation/narayan) published at USENIX 2021 in which we demonstrate protecting Wasm code from Spectre attacks.